rabbitmq/omq/README.md

 For convenience, if either `--publish-to` or `--consume-from` starts with `/exchange/amq.topic/` or `/topic/`, MQTT publisher/consumer will remove that prefix.
 RabbitMQ only allows using a single topic exchange with MQTT (`amq.topic` by default), so this prefix doesn't make much sense.
-Removing it makes it easier to use the same parameters across protocols - for example unit tests run all protocol combinations with `--publish-to /topic/<protocol1><protocol2> --consume-from /topic/<protocol1><protocol2>`, which wouldn't work with MQTT without this special handling ("/topic/" would be a part of the topic/binding key).
+Removing it makes it easier to use the same parameters across protocols.

 Read more about how RabbitMQ handles sources and targets in different protocols:
-* [AMQP 1.0](https://www.rabbitmq.com/docs/next/amqp#address-v1) format used by RabbitMQ 3.x
+* [AMQP 1.0](https://www.rabbitmq.com/docs/amqp#address-v1) format used by RabbitMQ 3.x
-* [AMQP 1.0](https://www.rabbitmq.com/docs/next/amqp#address-v2) format used by RabbitMQ 4.0+ (the old format is still supported but deprecated)
+* [AMQP 1.0](https://www.rabbitmq.com/docs/amqp#address-v2) format used by RabbitMQ 4.0+ (the old format is still supported but deprecated)
 * [MQTT](https://www.rabbitmq.com/docs/mqtt#topic-level-separator-and-wildcards)
 * [STOMP](https://www.rabbitmq.com/docs/stomp#d)